abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 *within*.
 None of what we experience from the outside—be it community, people, activities, or responsibilities—has an objective, factual existence.
 It’s something that we experience through our internal senses.
-We give meaning to things and based on the meaning we give, we attach to this and hate that.
+We give meaning to things and, based on the meaning we give, we attach to this and hate that.
 We create an entire world out of what we experience, and we end up *living* in that world.
 The world, as we know it, isn’t actually out there; it’s in our heads.
 Understanding this